A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Adaptive clinical trial design

-An approach to simulate a Bayesian adaptive trial where time-to-event outcomes are observed is outlined in Algorithm \ref{alg:sim}.
-To initialise the simulation, a prior on $\bm{\theta}$ is assumed along with a data generating process.
-Indexing trial time by $k$, which could represent a month, the trial is run for a total of $K$ time increments to reach a maximum sample size of $N$.
-At each $k$, $n_k$ participants are enrolled (line 3), and each participant is randomly allocated a treatment (line 4).
-Data for each of these participants are then simulated based on their treatment allocation and the assumed statistical model (line 5).
-This process continues iteratively until it is time for a planned interim analysis (line 6).
-When this occurs, the simulated trial data need to be considered in light of the time increment $k$.
+An approach to simulate a Bayesian adaptive clinical trial where time-to-event outcomes are observed is outlined in Algorithm \ref{alg:sim}.
+As an input to the algorithm, a data generating process $h(t|\beta,\bm{\tau})$ is assumed along with how the data will be analysed with associated prior information.
+In addition, other inputs such as the randomisation schedule, enrolment rate, timing of interim analyses and the decision rules are specified.
+Then, indexing trial time by $k$, which could represent a month, the trial is iteratively simulated for a total of $K$ time increments until the maximum sample size ($N_{\max}$) is reached or the trial is stopped as a result of a decision rule being triggered.
+At each $k$, $m_k\geq 1$ participants are enrolled (line 3), and each participant is randomly allocated a treatment according to the randomisation schedule (line 4).
+Baseline and other pre-treatment variables could also be simulated at this time.
+However, these are not denoted within Algorithm \ref{alg:sim}.
+Outcome data for these participants are then simulated based on their treatment allocation and the assumed data generating process (line 5).
+This continues iteratively until it is time for a planned interim analysis (line 6).
+When an interim analysis occurs, the simulated outcome data need to be considered in light of the time increment $k$.
 That is, if the first interim analysis occurs at month 3 and a participant has an event time of 6 months, then this observation cannot be considered (as is) within the interim analysis.
 Instead, it is appropriate to consider the observation as being right censored at 3 months (if the participant has been enrolled for the whole trial duration).
-Observations that have been censored due to the timing of an interim analysis are denoted as $\bm{y}^*$ to make them distinct from the simulated data.
-Based on the data available at the interim analysis, a posterior distribution is computed (line 7), and the decision rules are evaluated based on this posterior (line 8).
+Let the observations that have been censored due to the timing of an interim analysis be indexed by $r_k$ and denoted by $\bm{y}^*_{r_k}$ such that they are distinct from $\bm{y}_{r_k}$; the outcomes that would be observed, if the event was not censored due to the timing of the interim analysis.
+Similarly, denote the responses from participants who have exited the trial (i.e.\ they have responded or are censored for a reason other than the timing of an interim analysis) as $\bm{y}_{-r_k}$.
+Then, based on the data available at the interim analysis (i.e.\ $\bm{y}_{-r_k}$ and $\bm{y}^*_{r_k}$ and treatment allocations denoted by $\bm{x}_{1:n_k}$), a posterior distribution $p(\beta | \bm{y}_{-r_k},\bm{y}^*_{r_k},\bm{x}_{1:n_k})$ is computed, and the decision rules are evaluated based on this posterior (lines 7 to 8).
 If any decision rule is met, then the trial is stopped or adjusted, as appropriate (line 10).
+Otherwise, the simulation continues iteratively until the maximum sample size is reached.
+Once the trial has stopped or the maximum sample size has been reached, outcome data from all participants are analysed and conclusions about the effect of treatment are drawn (line 14 where $N$ denotes the total number of enrolments for the trial).